CSharpTeoMan911/YouTube-2-File/README.md

 ### Python setup

 You need to install the [Python Installer](https://www.python.org/downloads/) and install Python in your desired folder application's folder, either Debug or Release.
-The aforementioned step must be implemented in order to create a Python virtual within the application's folder in order to run core application functionalities, fulfilled by the python scripts.
+The aforementioned step must be implemented in order to create a Python virtual environment within the application's folder in order to run core application functionalities, fulfilled by the python scripts.
 After this you need to copy the 3 python files within your desired folder application's folder, either Debug or Release.

 ![Eva_Capture2110672485](https://user-images.githubusercontent.com/87245086/204159367-f0f39ce4-491d-4f11-b6e1-4214cdecfc7d.jpg)
 ![Eva_Capture1864185033](https://user-images.githubusercontent.com/87245086/204159369-a690285c-411e-4449-a2d6-3ac16cf76cca.jpg)